saputkin/NewtonRapshonAsmx86/README.md

 # NewtonRapshonAsmx86
-An Assembly x86 program to find a single root of a polynomial of complex coefficients
+An Assembly x86 program to find a single root of a polynomial of complex coefficients using Newton-Raphson method

 The program reads from the sdtin
 sample input: